 - Detachable fin works well – Sometimes it’s a toss up with fins.
 Not in this case.
 The Atolls bundled center fin does a great job keeping your ride on course.

-- Sleek new upgraded heavy-duty paddle board backpack / travel bag (large enough to fit pump, paddle, paddle board ISUP),...
+- Sleek new heavy-duty backpack nylon carry bag (large enough to fit pump, paddle and paddle board ) mesh sides allow ISUP...

 What We Don’t Like About The Atoll 11′ Inflatable SUP